Breaking News: Doug Beattie to step down as Ulster Unionist Party leader later today

-Doug Beattie expected to step down as Ulster Unionist leader later today
+Doug Beattie resigns as Ulster Unionist leader - citing 'irreconcilable differences' with Party Officers

+While thanking party colleagues for their loyalty – he acknowledged that some “did not agree with the direction and path I set for the party and the vision I promoted”.

+In a parting shot about the party’s future direction he said “I hope they can see that in the long term only an inclusive Ulster Unionist Party, promoting a positive message, can secure our future.
+I hope the new leader is given the freedom to act”.

-A zoom meeting involving the party’s MLAs is taking place at the moment, where the leadership is being discussed.
+A zoom meeting involving the party’s MLAs took place this morning, after which the statement was released.

 There has been growing unhappiness with his leadership among the party’s MLAs – despite the party returning an MP at the recent general election after a period with no Westminster representation.